bmw-tech/widget_driver/widget_driver/doc/drivers_without_generation.md

 # Drivers Without Generation

-You do not need to use code generation to use `WidgetDrivers`.
+You do not need to use code generation to use `WidgetDriver`.
 You can just as well create all the needed code manually.
 It is just a bit more manual work for you 😅

-It is actually not so much code you have to create for each `driver`.
+It actually isn't so much code you have to create for each `Driver`.
 But as you project grows it still adds up.

-*So the recommendation would still be to use code generation.*
+*So our recommendation is to use code generation.*

 ## What do I need to do

 You just need two extra classes!
 Except for the actual `WidgetDriver` you need to create a `TestDriver` version of your `Driver`.
-And you need to create a `WidgetDriverProvider` which can create an instance for your `driver` and `testDriver`.
+And you need to create a `WidgetDriverProvider` which can create an instance for your `Driver` and `TestDriver`.

 ### Creating the TestDriver

-The `TestDriver` is used when your widget is created during widgetTests.
-It cannot have any dependencies to any instance of something.
+The `TestDriver` is used when your widget is created during widget tests.
+It can't have any dependencies to any instance of something.
 It should just contain hard coded values. *(It can contain static values from some other type.)*

 Your `TestDriver` needs to extend the `TestDriver` type and implement your `Driver` type.
 Here is an example of how to define it: